ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 | 30 CPU x 240 RAM          | `m3c.30x240.encrypted`  |
 {: caption="Table 1.
 Host flavor sizing parameter" caption-side="bottom"}

-## Scaling in the API
+## Review current resources and hosting model
-{: #resources-scaling-scale-api}
+{: #review-resources-api}
 {: api}

 The _Foundation endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it with the `/groups` endpoint if you need to manage or automate scaling programmatically.

-To view the current and scalable resources on a deployment, use the following command:
+To view the current and scalable resources on a deployment, use the [/deployments/{id}/groups](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-available-scaling-groups-from-a-depl) endpoint.
+Note that this command will also reveal if your database is a [Shared Compute](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-shared-compute-ui) or [Isolated Compute](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-iso-compute-ui) instance through the `host_flavor` attribute.
+If the `host_flavor` is null, it is on an old style hosting model.

 ```sh
 curl -X GET https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/groups -H 'Authorization: Bearer <>' \
 ```
 {: pre}

+## Scaling with the API
+{: #resources-scaling-api}
+{: api}

 To scale the memory of a deployment to 4096 MB of RAM for each memory member (for a total memory of 12288 MB), use the following command: